 4.1.3.1.
 Each judge must record programme interruptions, insertions, infringements of the lower and upper height limits (unless a precision height measuring device is available), as well as violations of safety manoeuvres or signalling procedures, on their score sheet.
-Where there are no such infringements the words "No Penalties" or "NP" should be entered in the remarks
+Where there are no such infringements the words "No Penalties" or "NP" should be entered in the remarks box, thus giving a positive indication in either instance.
+The Chief Judge or his/her assistant will then enter the appropriate penalty based on simple majority (except for disqualification,

-4.1.3.2.
+- see 4.1.3.2 below).
+In case of a 50/50 split, the Chief Judge may call a conference or cast his vote as appropriate. - 4.1.3.2.
 Disqualification (for the current programme) for infringements of the disqualification height limit (3.8.1.1), by which air safety is endangered, shall be decided by a two-third majority vote of the Board of Judges, even when there is a precision height measuring device available.